How to Get Started With Test Prep

 • Start with a diagnostic.
 A full-length diagnostic test for the ACT and SAT provides valuable information.
 The results can help you and your child decide which test to pursue, when to start test prep, and will allow your child to set reasonable goals.

 • Ask questions.
-The test prep/college admissions world is one of many facts and many myths and can be confusing and intimidating to wade into.
+The test prep and college admissions world is one of many facts and many myths and can be confusing and intimidating to wade into.
 It can also sometimes feel like other families have all the answers.
 But rather than getting your information from friends, you’ll want to get it from a test prep professional.
 When you ask questions and share your concerns, you get the facts you need.

 • Let the student set the pace.
 Some students need more time to learn something; be honest about that and start the test prep process accordingly.
 It may make sense initially to meet every other week—depending on school work and other commitments—and increase the frequency as test day approaches.